Photonic implementation of Majorana-based Berry phases

-To realise the $\text{R}$ gate on the logical qubit we need to anticlockwise braid the MZMs C and D. The braiding is performed by switching between the corresponding Hamiltonians $H_{r_1},H_{r_2}$ and $H_{r_3}$(details can be found in the Supplementary Information).
+To realise the $\text{R}$ gate on the logical qubit we need to anticlockwise braid the MZMs C and D, as shown in Fig.~\ref{model}b.
+The experimental simulation of the braiding evolution is performed by switching between the corresponding Majorana Hamiltonians $H_{r_1},H_{r_2}$ and $H_{r_3}$.
 This time evolution can be implemented by a set of consecutive ITE operators, $e^{-H_{M_0}t}$, $e^{-H_{r_1}t}$, $e^{-H_{r_2}t}$, $e^{-H_{r_3}t}$ and $e^{-H_{M_0}t}$.
-The resulting effective evolution is given by $\text{R}=\left(
+The detailed process is given in Section I.C of SM.
+The resulting non-Abelian Berry phase is given by $\text{R}=\left(

 \right)$ in the logical basis.
+The corresponding braiding with a single chain was realised in~\cite{Xu2016}.
 The Hermitian conjugate gates, H$^\dagger$ and R$^\dagger$, are produced by reversing the orientation of the exchanging paths.
-Realising the Hadamard gate, $\text{H}$, and the $(-{\pi\over 4})$-phase gate, $\text{R}$, by braiding MZMs demonstrates the non-Abelian character of the MZMs.
-When these two operations are performed in reverse order, they give a different composite statistical evolution, since $\text{HR}\neq \text{RH}$.
+Realising the Hadamard gate, $\text{H}$, and the $(-{\pi\over 4})$-phase gate, $\text{R}$, by braiding MZMs demonstrates the non-Abelian character of the generated Berry phases.
+When these two operations are performed in reverse order, they give a different composite geometric evolution, since $\text{HR}\neq \text{RH}$.

 To realise the ${\pi\over 8}$-phase gate we place two MZMs at the same site and apply a local field.
-This causes the splitting of the ground state degeneracy for a certain time, during which the appropriate phase factor is accumulated~\cite{Bonderson2010}.
+This causes the splitting of the ground state degeneracy for a certain time, during which the appropriate dynamical phase factor is accumulated~\cite{Bonderson2010}.
 In particular, we transport the B and C MZMs to site 3 by a set of ITE operations.
 Then the population dependent Hamiltonian $H_e=-i\gamma_{3a}\gamma_{3b}$ is operated for a certain time $\tau$, as shown in Fig.~\ref{model}c.
 Finally, the MZMs are transferred back to their initial position.
-The details of this process can be found in the Supplementary Information.
+The details of this process can be found in Section I.D of SM.
 During this evolution, the qubit states are transformed by $\text{M}=\left(

 \right) = e^{-i\sigma_x\tau}. $ With the help of the Hadamard gate we can obtain the ${\pi\over 8}$-phase gate as $\text{H}^\dagger \text{M}\text{H}=e^{-i\tau} \left(